jeremyle56/course-notes/README.md

 # course-notes

 A collection of course notes I've written for courses I've taken at UNSW.
 Below are links to view the notes for the respective subject.
-I recommend you download the PDFs rather than use the GitHub Viewer.
+I recommend you download the PDFs rather than use the GitHub Viewer, otherwise visit the deployed site to open the PDFs.

-Notes are deployed at: https://jeremyle56.github.io/course-notes/
+Notes are deployed at: [https://jeremyle56.github.io/course-notes/](https://jeremyle56.github.io/course-notes/)

 ## 2022 T3